LANGUAGE:

 Most professional translators can work more quickly as editors than as from-scratch translators.
 Because the initial MT translation saves translators hours of work, MT with post-editing is one of the quickest (and most affordable) ways to get high-quality results.

 Now that you understand the basics of each type of translation, how should you choose between them?
-Let's take a look at the pros and cons of each:
+Find out more in this article about translation types.

 Your business translation needs are unique, and it's worth taking the time to study your options in order to come up with a plan that's right for your budget and marketing goals.
 Lionbridge machine translation and post-editing services allow us to provide the most tailored approach to meet our clients' needs while maximizing quality and minimizing turnaround time.